FRC1076/FRCRevolution/amy_notes.md

 cd RevvyFramework
 sudo setcap 'cap_net_raw,cap_net_admin+eip' $(readlink -f $(which python3)) python3 launch_revvy.py

-6. Make sure that pip3 is working and it’s able to download packages.
-If you get errors after starting our framework that packages are missing (e.g. pybleno) pip3 couldn’t install the required packages.
 ```

 I followed the above steps using the SD card from the freenova kit with rasbian already installed.
 I then built the basic Revvy robot, installed the SD card into it, and was able to drive the robot with my phone.
 What's cool about this is that you can see log messages in the console when you interact with the robot - I found them helpful when trying to figure out how the code works.
 The one catch is if you reboot or turn off the device, you need to connect to the robot and run "python3 launch_revvy.py" manually.
 I tried adding this command to /etc/rc.local so that it'd run upon boot, but it didn't work properly - I didn't spend a ton of time getting the framework to launch on boot but I'm sure there's a way.